Giuseppe Campari: Racing career

 The 1928 season saw Giuseppe Campari win his second consecutive Coppa Acerbo and his first at the Mille Miglia.
 He earned a second-place finish in the Targa Florio, a race he entered several times and although he frequently finished near the top, he never managed a win.
 The following year he repeated as champion at the Mille Miglia and along with top drivers such as Malcolm Campbell and Rudolf Caracciola, he traveled to Ireland to compete in the inaugural Irish International Grand Prix at Phoenix Park in Dublin.
 Run in front of more than 100,000 spectators, Campari was hit in the eye by a flying small rock but was successfully treated in hospital and the race was won by the Russian émigré, Boris Ivanowski.
 Campari also raced in the Tourist Trophy Races at the Ards course in Belfast where he finished second to Caracciola's Mercedes.

 In 1930, Tazio Nuvolari joined Campari on the Alfa Romeo team.
 After a sensational debut season, Nuvolari and Campari combined to win their first Italian Grand Prix, a victory that made them national heroes for taking the championship from the French who had won it for the past three years.
 That same year, Campari won his third Coppa Acerbo but for 1933 he became part of the Maserati team with Baconin Borzacchini and Luigi Fagioli.
 Campari won his second French Grand Prix driving for Maserati, but at age 41 was ready to retire at the end of the season.

-The Monza Grand Prix on 10 September 1933 at the Autodromo Nazionale Monza in Monza, Italy was to be his last race.
+The Italian Grand Prix on 10 September 1933 at the Autodromo Nazionale Monza in Monza, Italy was to be his last race.
 While leading the race, Campari was instantly killed when his car crashed after skidding in a sharp turn on a patch of leaked engine oil.